DeanLeong/working-in-teams/README.md

 to be a part of this problem.
 Here are some ways that you can support the women in your group.

--   Don't interrupt them when they are talking
+-   Don't interrupt them (or any of your groupmates) when they are talking
 -   Publicly acknowledge the work that they do
 -   Give them credit for their ideas
 -   If they haven't spoken in a while, ask them if they have anything to add